sachs7/chat_llm/README.md

 # Chat with your own data!

-An app that let's you chat with your documents (PDFs); the app is makes use of the OpenAI LLM using LangChain as the framework.
+An app that lets you chat with your documents (PDFs); the app makes use of the OpenAI LLM using LangChain as the framework.

 ```
 .